elliotrodriguez/learn-redux-updated/readme.md

 2. Actually add tests (the default code base uses expect, I think this should use enzyme)
 3. Get the production build working
 4. Linting
+5. Remove more dependencies

-## This code comes without warranty.
-I am not in any way associated with learnredux.com, Wes Bos, nor do I claim this source is defect free.
+### This code comes without warranty.
+I am not in any way associated with learnredux.com, Wes Bos, nor do I claim this source is original or defect free.
 However, if anyone has any bug fixes or enhancements, you're welcome to submit a PR.